Home

 In preparing the book, Harry Domash interviewed many investment gurus but resisted the temptation to write a chapter about each guru.
 Instead, he took the information and created a set of analysis tools reflecting the acquired knowledge of many people.
 A refreshing approach - the acknowledgement section of the book provides a brief synopsis of each guru and his or her general approach.

-The book consists of three sections.
+The book has three sections

 1. Getting Started